null

 Monitoring your dog’s chew time is vital for their safety and health.
 For dogs new to bully sticks, start with limited chewing sessions of five to ten minutes.
 This allows their digestive system to adjust and helps you observe their chewing habits.
 Gradually increase the chew time over the first week to ensure they’re comfortable and safe.

 Supervision during chew time is crucial.
 Watching your dog ensures they chew safely and don’t swallow large pieces, which could cause digestive issues or choking hazards.
+Your dog’s saliva can soften the bully stick, making it easier to chew, but it may also increase the risk of breaking off large pieces.
 A daily chew session of about 30 to 40 minutes for adult dogs is generally sufficient to keep them engaged and help maintain dental health.
+For puppy owners, it's essential to know how long your puppy should safely chew on a bully stick.
+Bully sticks not only help keep your dog's teeth clean but also stimulate their brain.

 Aggressive chewers may require additional supervision and shorter sessions to prevent them from quickly chewing through the stick.
+Encourage your dog to pull and chew on a frozen bully stick, especially for teething pups, as this stimulates active chewing behavior and helps soothe their gums.
 Ensure your dog has access to fresh water during and after their chew sessions to aid digestion.

 Preventing Bacterial Contamination